YaelDillies/LeanCamCombi/README.md

 * The Kruskal-Katona theorem and the Erdős-Ko-Rado theorem
 <!-- * The Erdős-Ginzburg-Ziv theorem -->
-* Kneser's addition theorem and the Cauchy-Davenport theorem
+* Kneser's addition theorem
 * The Sylvester-Chvatal theorem
 * The Ahlswede-Zhang inequality
 * The Marica-Schönheim proof of the squarefree special case of Graham's conjecture
 * Containment of graphs
 * Incidence algebras

+The following topics are archived because they are already covered by mathlib, but nevertheless display interesting proofs:
+* The Cauchy-Davenport theorem for `ℤ/pℤ` as a corollary of Kneser's theorem.

 ### Past content